+1 212 318 2000

 Europe, Middle East, & Africa

-This book covers the most timely and significant aspects of copyright law, including fair use, work for hire, copyrightability, digital rights and the Digital Millennium Copyright Act, international considerations, damages, formalities, preemption, and litigation issues.
+This handbook covers the most timely and significant aspects of copyright law in a concise, convenient format.
+Every chapter contains excerpts from the Copyright Act, explanations of the text, and analyses of seminal decisions, addressing fair use, work for hire, copyrightability, digital rights and the Digital Millennium Copyright Act, international considerations, damages, formalities, preemption, and litigation issues.

 A functional, “to-the-point” treatise covering current cases and pivotal decisions